steotia/go-analytics-crypto-scraper/README.md

 # go-analytics-crypto-scraper

 This is a library which gets cryptocurrency exchange rates for a pair of currencies.
-The data fetched is stored in MongoDB at a 5 min interval.
+The data fetched is stored in MongoDB at a configurable 5 min interval.
+The calls are non blocking.

 ## Configuration